Why the Rapid Growth Rate in Today's Chickens

 Genetic selection and improved nutrition are the main reasons poultry producers are able to produce a much larger bird than they were 50 years ago.
-However, there are many other factors that can have some positive effect on growth.
+However, there are many other factors that positively affect growth.
 For example, better environmental control helps to lessen stress on birds through the grow-out phase.
-Overall, better management practices with automated housing and lighting programs also contribute to maximum growth of the modern broiler.
+Better management practices also contribute to maximum growth of the modern broiler.

 With all of these factors and countless hours of research, the industry has been able to tremendously improve broiler production in the United States.
 Many factors have contributed to the large increase in bird size over the last 50 years, but hormones are not among them.
-Currently no poultry producers use hormones, but instead rely on superb nutrition and rapid genetic selection to maximize growth.
+Currently, no poultry producers use hormones; instead they rely on superb nutrition and rapid genetic selection to maximize growth.
 This means they can meet the high demand for a healthy protein source at an affordable price for everyone.